lfriedrichsen/dotfiles/README.md

 dotfiles
 ========

-This repository contains configuration files
+This repository contains configuration files.

+There will also be some experimental versions I'm working on.